 There aren't many peated Irish whiskeys available today--certainly nothing like in Scotland--but there are several notable offerings, and indications are that more are on the horizon.
 In no particular order, the Dark Silkie from Sliabh Liag (and its Midnight Silkie sibling), Connemara from Kilbeggan, and Teeling's Black Pitts stand out on the peated Irish list.

 If you're looking for an introduction to peated whiskey, this is a good way to ease yourself into the category.
-If on the other hand you're looking for a very peated experience akin to some of the Islay scotch whiskies, you likely will find this a little light on smoke.
+If on the other hand you're looking for a very peated experience closer to some of the Islay scotch whiskies, you will find this somewhat light on smoke.

 West Cork Glengarriff Peat Charred Cask: 90 POINTS